What is Osteoarthritis?

 3: Maintain a healthy bodyweight.
 Studies have shown that for every pound of weight loss 4 pounds of force is reduced on the knee.
 Additionally, weight loss is correlated to improvement in function.

 4: Seek help.
 If your arthritis is limiting your ability to enjoy your life and/or do your job, consult a medical professional.
 From physical therapy to surgery there is a whole spectrum of conservative to invasive procedures that may benefit you.
-A new revolutionary program, Joint Nutracare, has been designed to facilitate relief.
-It gets to the root of the problem that causes osteoarthritis for long-lasting relief.

 As a physical therapist, we offer several things that will benefit a person suffering from osteoarthritis.
 Hands-on therapy can help improve your flexibility by stretching the connective tissue around the joint.
 This improved tissue flexibility decreases stress on the joints.
 Additionally, osteoarthritis pain is often decreased through specific exercises that can be prescribed.
 We offer many other revolutionary treatments.
 Call today for more information.